-Hemoglobin electrophoresis —A small blood sample is taken and sent to a laboratory where the percentage of normal and abnormal hemoglobin is measured.
+Hemoglobin electrophoresis —A small blood sample is taken.
+It is sent to a lab.
+The normal and abnormal hemoglobin are measured.

 Sickledex test —A small blood sample is taken and sent to a lab.
 It looks at how many red blood cells have the sickle shape.
 A positive test means a person has either sickle cell trait or sickle cell disease.

 Amniocentesis —Tests the fluid that surrounds the baby in the uterus.
 A small sample of the fluid is removed with a needle.
 It is then sent to a lab.

 Facts about sickle cell disease.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/ncbddd/sicklecell/facts.html.
 Accessed January 29, 2021.

 How is sickle cell disease diagnosed?
 National Heart, Lung, and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/sca/diagnosis.
 Accessed January 29, 2021.

 Pinto VM, Balocco M, et al. Sickle cell disease: a review for the internist.
 Intern Emerg Med.
 2019;14(7):1051-1064.

 Sickle cell disease.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/en/parents/sickle-cell-anemia.html.
 Accessed January 29, 2021.

 Sickle cell disease in adults and adolescents.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/sickle-cell-disease-in-adults-and-adolescents .
 Accessed March 5, 2021.